kstastny/docker-best-practices/README.md

 ## How to Change Location of Virtual Hard Drives

-Since I have a small system disk, I prefer moving the VHDs to a different harddrive to save space on the system.
+I have a small system disk, therefore I prefer moving the VHDs to a different harddrive to save space on the system.

 1. Shutdown the WSL image.
 Let's assume that its name is "Ubuntu"